Subpart A—Introduction to this Part

 (c) Set policies for expedited mail, mass mailings, mailing lists, and couriers;

-(f) Ensure that facility and program level mail personnel receive appropriate certifications and training in order to successfully perform their assigned duties;
+(f) Ensure that all facility and program level mail personnel receive appropriate training and certifications to successfully perform their assigned duties;

 (g) Promote professional certification for mail managers and mail center employees;

-(h) Ensure that expedited mail and couriers are used only when authorized by the Private Express Statutes (39 U.S.C.
-601-606) and when necessary and cost-effective;
+(h) Ensure that expedited mail service providers are used only when authorized by the Private Express Statutes, 39 U.S.C.
+601-606;

 (i) Establish written policies and procedures to minimize incoming and outgoing personal mail;